jsqribe/GOA-Revamped-Skills/README.md

 # 4.)
 Download and run locally to test changes.

-##TODO Get the dmb to run in test mode if running locally
+##TODO Get the dmb to run in test mode if running locally.